-- Hand code the transformation logic.
+- Build the Data Vault logic as Matillion ETL transformation jobs.
 Data Vault implementations typically double or triple the number of tables required in an ODS, so this approach is good for a quick proof of concept but is not very maintainable.

 - Use Matillion’s own extensibility features, such as Shared Jobs, as shown in the screenshot below.
 This is better than hand coding, although lacks sophistication and flexibility